MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/restore-deleted-records.md

 ## Retrieve deleted records that can be restored

-To retrieve deleted records that can be restored, select the datasource of the query to '`bin`'.
+To retrieve deleted records that can be restored, set the datasource of the query to '`bin`'.
 The examples below return the top 3 deleted account records.

  ### [SDK for .NET](#tab/sdk)